the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // TypeError: Assignment to constant variable.
 ~~~~~~~

 The big question in the room: When to use `let` and when to use `const`?
 Essentially `let` is used when a variable changes throughout the codebase and `const` is used when a variable will not change.
-As a best practice, use `const` whenever it's possible.
+If you want to go the simple road, you could use `let` everywhere, because then you can have both: variables that change and variables that do not change.
+However, as a best practice, use `const` whenever it's possible.
 In programming, having variables that do not change is an advantage, because less bugs get introduced this way.
-Once variables start to change, we loose some stability in our code and its easier to run into problems.
+Once variables start to change, we loose some stability and predictability in our code and its easier to run into problems.

 ### Exercises: